plaskowski/mgr_musicinput_mainapp/DearRecruiter.md

 Hello Dear Recruiter,

-this is source code for an Android app I have wrote ten years ago when I had 1 year of commercial experience.
+this repository contains source code for an Android app I have wrote ten years ago when I had 1 year of commercial experience.
 You can find it in Google Play under ["Choir Buddy"](https://play.google.com/store/apps/details?id=pl.waw.echo.choirbuddy).

 I have learned all the Android related things by myself using only the documentation.